emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 <!-- CONTACT -->
 ## Contact

-Please contact emmanouilidis.kons@gmail.com if you have any question on the codes.
+Please contact emmanouilidis.kons@gmail.com if you have any questions on the code.
 Enjoy!